 - Maintain Connections.
 Networking is an ongoing process and you will continue to develop skills for keeping in touch with established contacts and reaching out to new ones.

-- Immediately After The Interaction.
-Take a minute after your conversation to make a few notations about the conversation and the person on their business card.
-Follow through with any commitments you made during the meeting and prepare and send a brief thank you (e-mail or hand written note) acknowledging that the information the interview gave you is important.
+- Immediately After the Interaction.
+Take a minute after your conversation to make a few notations about the conversation and the person.
+You can use an online platform such as excel to keep track of your contacts, details of the interactions, and notes on your conversation and action items.
+Follow through with any commitments you made during the meeting and prepare and send a brief thank you (e-mail or hand-written note) acknowledging that the information the interview gave you is important.

 - Evaluate the Conversation/Event.
 Reflect on the conversation/event to determine what you learned from this interaction.
 Did it meet your goals and objectives?
 Did you come away with answers to most of your questions?
 Did you get additional contact names?
 Did you make yourself memorable (in a positive way)?

 - Tracking Information and Contacts.
 Create a system for tracking your contacts, and enter business card/contact information into a system.
 Electronic systems can work well, and these are some areas you want to consider such as Contact name, position/title, what was discussed, and when you plan to follow up.
 You may also include additional contacts or resources (e.g. articles, classes, books, websites, events) your connections share with you.
 If you include reminders to alert you when you should reach out to your contacts again, you are more likely to keep in touch.